 Thousands of families were without water and electricity and water in the Panama City region.

 Newsflash!
 We sent our largest commercial water purifier to the Catalyst Church in Panama City, FL.
 The Crown Berkey Purifier is capable of purifying enough water for up to 600 people a day.
+You can sponsor this large volume commercial water purifier for another location for just $550.
 Click here for the latest news feed.
 You can sponsor a single family water purifier for $60 designed to produce the equivalent of 1000 cases of bottle quality water.
 Thanks for helping families with children who need access to safe drinking water in this region.

 Most families are still buying bottled water throughout the island because the tap water is being over-treated with chemicals and the water cisterns have parasites.

 Thanks to Bacchanal Wine of New Orleans, we have sent over 60 Berkey single bucket water purifier kits and 20 double bucket water purifier kits to Puerto Rico this summer.
 They just keep giving so we’ll be sending more this fall!
 Thanks to Adam Garcia, Tiffany Theriot, and the folks at Water For Puerto Rico for assembling and distributing the purifiers to those who need them most!
 It’s been over 11 months since hurricane Maria and many families still need to buy bottled water for drinking and cooking.
 Most cities have running water now but they are adding so many chemicals that most will not drink it.
 Click here for the latest news feed.

 We had a great trip to the island two weeks before Christmas.
 We trained church leaders, school directors, community center directors and business owners how to assemble and maintain their Berkey bucket and commercial water purifiers.
 We also visited nursing homes and gave out purifiers to several families throughout central and northern Puerto Rico.